Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-Chattanooga is full of history, natural beauty, and a quaint southern charm.
-This shot of a Civil War-era cannon was taken from Point Park on Lookout Mountain.
-Lookout Mountain is a popular attraction here with a walking trail lined with festive gnomes and fairytale characters.
+Chattanooga is full of historic attractions, natural beauty, and quaint southern charm.
+Lookout Mountain’s Rock City is a popular attraction here with a walking trail lined with festive gnomes and fairytale characters.
 It overlooks the Tennessee River and is a beautiful city with lovely views.
 Ruby Falls, a 145-foot waterfall in a cave, is another Chattanooga attraction worth taking in while you’re in town.
-The Tennessee Valley Railroad Museum is a fun place to visit where you can ride on a trail and attend special events like Railfest.
-Downtown you can find some great restaurants and breweries.
+The Tennessee Valley Railroad Museum is a fun place to visit where you can ride on a full-sized train and attend special themed and seasonal rides.
+Downtown you can find some great restaurants and breweries, and the best part is you can explore on foot!

 While Nashville is mostly known for its country music influence, Memphis is all about the blues.
-This is another music-focused city in Tennessee that’s along the Mississippi River and knows what rhythm sounds and feels like.
+This is another music-focused city in Tennessee that’s along the Mississippi River.
 The best place to experience this culture is on Beale Street, which is packed with live music venues, blues clubs, bars, and restaurants.
 The National Civil Rights Museum and Shelby Farms, the largest urban park in the U.S., are also here.
 If you’re looking for museums, the Pink Palace Family of Museums has several that are affordable.
-Elvis fans will definitely have to visit the famous Sun Studio.
-And of course, anyone who loves Elvis Presley will have to visit Graceland.
+Elvis Presley fans will definitely have to visit the famous Sun Studio, and of course, Graceland.
 Fortunately, it’s only about a 15-minute drive south of Memphis.
 Here you can tour Elvis’ home and learn everything you ever wanted to about his life and music.

-You might not think of Tennessee as a major wine producing region, but there are some lovely vineyards in South-Central Tennessee near the town of Franklin.
+You might not think of Tennessee as a major wine-producing region, but there are some lovely vineyards in Middle Tennessee near the town of Franklin.
 This town is about 20 miles south of Nashville and is a great place to visit for history buffs too.
 The Battle of Franklin took place here in 1864 during the Civil War.
-There are a couple historic homes, the Carter and Carnton Houses, that you can tour and quite a few festivals you can join in on.
+There are a couple of historic homes, Carter House & Carnton, that you can tour and quite a few festivals you can join in on.
 Mark your calendars for the Main Street Festival, Pumpkinfest, and the Dickens of a Christmas Festival, depending on the season you’re planning to travel.

 Another historic town in Tennessee worth visiting is Rogersville, which is the second oldest town in the state after Jonesborough.
 It was originally settled by the grandparents of Davy Crockett.
-If you’re looking for 4th of July plans next year, Rogersville has a fun celebration you should check out.
+If you’re looking for 4th of July plans, Rogersville has a fun celebration you should check out.